 - You’ll be kitchen-less for weeks, or sometimes months

 So yes, you can say “hello” to takeaways and eating out during a time that you’re trying to save money, rather than spend i,t as you head to Ikea AGAIN.

 If you don’t want the above hassle (btw, I opted for the perfect location, and a newly renovated apartment plus kitchen hassle) then I’d suggest you look for an EBK during your flat hunt.
 An Einbauküche (EBK) means that the apartment actually comes with a kitchen – so luxury.
 However you can of course expect slightly higher rent.

 It’s important to be aware that there’s a very big buying culture in the UK, compared to Germany where people will rent apartments for years, sometimes decades.
 Therefore buying your own kitchen can be nice as you get to have it exactly as you’d like it to be.
 Also, if you do decide to leave, you can either bring your kitchen with you (weird, I know) or sell it on to the next tenant or your landlord.
 If you’re living in Frankfurt, where there is a high demand for apartments, then this shouldn’t be too hard.

 But yes, just be prepared for kitchen-less kitchens during your flat hunt in Germany.
-After hours of kitchen hunting both in shops and online, Ikea and OBI are where I spent most of my time and I opted for OBI in the end!
+After hours of kitchen hunting, both in shops and online, I opted for OBI in the end!